 Who Will Perform the Tests?

-PVSchools has registered nurses (RNs) at every school campus.
-Our school nurses have been trained to perform COVID-19 testing.
+When the regular school year is in session, PVSchools will have registered nurses (RNs) at every school campus who have been trained to perform COVID-19 testing.
 Contract nurses from In Office DX will also be brought in when a large number of tests needs to be conducted.

-Testing for students and staff will be available at every school campus, and will only be completed once a parent or legal guardian has signed the "Child COVID-19 Testing Consent Form."
+Testing for students and staff will be available at every school campus during the regular spring and fall sessions, and will only be completed once a parent or legal guardian has signed the "Child COVID-19 Testing Consent Form."

 Testing conducted at the PVSchools District Administration Center drive-thru site and In Office DX’s Mesa, AZ facility will be conducted by In Office DX employees.